October 6, 2023

 Understanding Pregnancy and Infant Loss

 Both miscarriage and stillbirth describe pregnancy loss, but they differ according to when the loss occurs.
-According to the Centers for Disease Control, a miscarriage is usually defined as loss of a baby before the 20th week of pregnancy, and a stillbirth is loss of a baby at 20 weeks of pregnancy and later.
+According to the Centers for Disease Control, a miscarriage is usually defined as loss of a baby before the twentieth week of pregnancy, and a stillbirth is loss of a baby at 20 weeks of pregnancy and later.
 It is estimated that as many as 26% of all pregnancies end in miscarriage.
 That means 1 in 4 women carry the burden of losing a child.
 About 80% of all reported miscarriages occur in the first trimester.
 In 2020, about 21,000 stillbirths were reported in the United States.
 I personally know all too well the emotional toll miscarriage and stillbirth can have on parents.
 In 2016, we unexpectedly lost our son Cooper at 36.5 weeks in the delivery room.
 Just seven months later, we received the devastating news that we lost another baby boy, this time at 11 weeks.
 Obviously, those losses felt different but they were each painful and jarring.
 Since that tumultuous year, I have personally grieved with dozens of mamas across the country who know the unimaginable pain of losing a child.

 Losing a child at any stage can be devastating.
 It’s important to share our stories of loss so more families feel comfortable talking about miscarriage, stillbirth and infant loss.
 Here, our son visits his brother Cooper’s grave.
 We unexpectedly lost Cooper at 36.5 weeks from a spontaneous detached placenta.